Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 exists, and it's going to be much more important in Adventure 6.

 If you intend to end the campaign in this volume, you can remove the Slasher mission entirely, as well as any mention of the Soul Anchor.
+As soon as they unify Ravounel and ratify a governor, you can declare the duchy to be truly free from Cheliax.
+It's what I recommend, actually, but I'm reading through Adventure 6 anyway.